You probably work too hard. You probably work too hard and you also think you are not working hard enough.

 The 80/20 rule says that the most focused 20% of our time (I call this “super-productive” time) produces 80% of the results, and the other 80% of our time only produces 20% of our results.

-According to productivity experts like David Allen, we should spend a substantial chunk our less-productive time (the 80%) n “important, but not urgent” activities (hello Eisenhower matrix) to make our super-productive 20% the most effective.
+According to productivity experts like David Allen, we should spend a substantial chunk our less-productive time (the 80%) in “important, but not urgent” activities (Eisenhower matrix) to make our 20% the most effective.
+I call this 20% super- or hyper-productive time.

-Failure to do these things and choosing to instead work “harder” (be it more hours sitting down, etc.) tends to have diminishing returns and can cause a lot of collateral damage.
+Failure to lose sight of the 80/20 rule and misusing hyper-productive time, perhaps by instead choosing to work “harder” (be it more hours studying, working out, etc.) tends to have diminishing returns and can cause a lot of collateral damage.

 What do I mean by collateral damage?